Data Types in JavaScript

 Reference Data Type in JAVASCRIPT

-Reference are data types based on primitive.
-Like Array, Object and Functions.
+Reference data types like Array, Object and Functions are advance data types, based which pass by reference, not value.
+They are stored on heap memory.
 Everything is JavaScript is either a primitive datatype or Object.
 Even Arrays and Functions are objects, but they are build-in objects.

 All reference datatypes are Constructor Objects, that means they are created using new keyword. new means, a new instance of Function Object or class.